ASaragga/FinCalc/README.md

 - Analytical Skills: To assess financial documents, valuations, and damages claims.
 - Negotiation Skills: Particularly in financial settlements, loan agreements, and contracts.

-# Practice in International Trade & Business, Law, and Finance

 # Law and Finance Around the World